Azure/CostManagement-To-Kusto/docs/manual_deployment.md

 # Exporting Azure Cost Management Data to ADX
+## Prerequisites
+* A subscription with the resource providers `Microsoft.Storage`, `Microsoft.ContainerInstance`, and `Microsoft.EventGrid` already registered.
+[Register the providers](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types#azure-cli).
+* A resource group is required to deploy in to.
+[Create a resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-cli#create-resource-groups).
+You must have 'Owner' rights on the resource group.

 ## Process Overview

 At a high-level the process will be:

 1. Daily export your cost data using Azure Cost Management to blob storage

 2. When its created, load the blob automatically into ADX